Darryl De Sousa

-Early life
+Biography

 Darryl D. De Sousa was born in 1964 or 1965 in New York City.
 He had a twin brother.
 He moved from Jamaica, Queens, to Baltimore in 1983.
 Initially attending Virginia State University, he transferred to Morgan State University but deferred completing his degree to join the BPD; he graduated with a Bachelor of Arts in 1997.
+When he was appointed commissioner, De Sousa lived in downtown Baltimore and had two children.

 Career

 Early career (1988–2018)

 De Sousa joined the BPD in 1988.
 He said he was drawn to law enforcement after attending school in a racist area of Jamaica and only seeing white New York Police Department officers.
 His twin brother was supportive of him becoming a police officer.
 According to De Sousa, he wanted to achieve the rank of lieutenant when he first joined the department, inspired by Owen E. Sweeney, a lieutenant he knew that was killed on duty on May 8, 1997.
 Once he reached lieutenant, he vowed to "keep going".
 He served as deputy commissioner of the Patrol Bureau when he was appointed commissioner, previously holding positions including deputy commissioner of the Administrative Bureau, chief of patrol, an area commander, a district commander, and a district executive officer.
 As commander of the Northeast District, De Sousa claimed "we drove violence down to a point where it was probably the highest reduction in over a decade".
 Outside the BPD, he was a trustee of the Baltimore Fire and Police Employee's Retirement System, a board member of the F.L.
 Templeton Preparatory Academy, a ranking member of the Fraternal Order of Police, and a member of the National Organization for Black Law Enforcement Professionals.